 ROSCOSMOS • Executive Director for Human Space Flights

-Sergei Krikalev is a Russian cosmonaut and Executive Director for Human Space Programs of the "Roscosmos" State Space Corporation.
+Sergei Krikalev is a Mechanical Engineer, Russian cosmonaut and Executive Director for Human Space Programs of the "Roscosmos" State Space Corporation.

 After graduating from the Leningrad Mechanical Institute and earning a degree in mechanical engineering in 1981 Sergei Krikalev became an engineer and four years later became a civilian trainee cosmonaut.
 He was selected as a cosmonaut in 1985, in a year completed his basic training and was assigned to the Buran Shuttle program.